+\paragraph{Training Details} We choose BART as the smaller summarization model for fine-tuning because it is widely used and is relatively small with around 350 million parameters.\footnote{\url{https://huggingface.co/facebook/bart-large}} The fine-tuning process involves an MLE warm-up stage with around 10K GPT-3.5 summaries\footnote{We used the checkpoint \texttt{gpt-3.5-turbo-0301} at \url{https://platform.openai.com/docs/models/gpt-3-5}.} and further MLE training or contrastive learning using a reference LLM with around 100 - 1000 training examples.
+During the experiments, we compare the model performance trained under MLE and contrastive learning, while making sure that the LLM API cost is similar under the two settings for fair comparison.

+For contrastive learning, 8 candidate summaries are used on each training example, generated by MLE-finetuned model checkpoints.
+Further experimental details can be found in \ref{appendix:experiment-details}.

-Two types of automatic evaluation methods are used in the experiments.
-For \textit{reference-based} evaluation, we report the ROUGE-1/2 F1 scores compared between the system outputs and the (quasi-)reference summaries generated by the reference LLM.
-On the other hand, for \textit{reference-free} evaluation, we use either GPTScore \cite{Fu2023GPTScoreEA} or GPTRank (Fig.~\ref{fig:gptrank}) with the reference LLMs.
+\paragraph{Automatic Evaluation} For \textit{reference-based} evaluation, we report the ROUGE-1/2 F1 scores between the system outputs and the reference summaries generated by the reference LLM.
+For \textit{reference-free} evaluation, we use either GPTScore \cite{Fu2023GPTScoreEA} or GPTRank (\S\ref{subsec:llm-as-evaluator}).
 In particular, for GPTScore we report both the un-normalized and normalized sum of log-probability.